robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 		// 2. if there is no token whose expires time is greater than the current time plus 20 minutes if (useableToken.length === 0) {
-			// delete previous token for this user await tx.emailToken.deleteMany({
+			// delete previous token for this user console.log(
+				'useable token not found - deleting all possible tokens with this unique user id' );
+			await tx.emailToken.deleteMany({
 				where: {
 					user_id: userId